narfindustries/http-garden/README.md

 | traefik             | Long build times; uses Go net/http under the hood        |

 ### External Targets
-If you have external services (probably CDNs) that you want to add to the Garden, we do support that.
-See the bottom of `docker-compose.yml` for some more details on that.
-We have removed references to our CDN deployments because we don't want you all racking up our bill :)
+If you have external services (probably CDNs or servers that you can't run in Docker) that you want to add to the Garden, we do support that.
+See the bottom of `external-services.yml` for some more details on that.

 ## Trophies
 These are the bugs we've found using the HTTP Garden.
 If you find some of your own, please submit a PR to add them to this list!